 Both term and whole life policies typically offer a wide variety of riders; however, riders can vary greatly from one company to the next.
 That’s why it’s important to compare policies and see which riders are available to you before you make a decision.

-While there are a host of riders available to consumers today, some are more common than others.
-Here is a quick look at five of the most popular riders offered by life insurance companies.
-(Note: The specific details on each rider pertain solely to New York Life Whole Life policies.)
+While there is a broad range of riders available to consumers today, here is a quick look at five of the most popular riders offered by life insurance companies.
+(Note: The specific details of each rider pertain solely to New York Life Whole Life policies.)

 Provides an additional death benefit (equal to the face amount of the life insurance policy, up to a maximum of $300,000 per policy) if you die as a result of an accidental injury.
 This optional rider is available at an additional cost and automatically terminates at age 70.